Mailu/Mailu/README.md

 This is more of a roadmap than a proper TODO list.
 Please poke me or pull request if you would like to join the effort.

- - [ ] Import vmm configuration files and tune them to support spamassassin and clamav.
+ - [x] Import vmm configuration files and get a simple postfix/dovecot running with SQLite.
+ - [ ] Add support for spamassassin.
- - [ ] Run a mail container with a simple  vmm command line.
+ - [ ] Add support for clamav.
  - [ ] Draft a Web administration UI.
  - [ ] Implement basic features from the free (as in beer) poste.io.
  - [ ] Start using on a couple production mail servers.
- - [ ] Find a proper way to maintain vmm without forking.
  - [ ] Implement some fancy features.